-Some college programs have been designed to allow individuals with developmental delays such as ID to allow these individuals to access the college experience and receive specialized vocational instruction.
+Some college programs have been designed to allow individuals with developmental delays such as ID to access the college experience and receive specialized vocational instruction.
 For example, Mississippi State University's ACCESS program (which is an acronym for Academics, Campus Life, Community Involvement, Employment Opportunities, Socialization, and Self-Awareness) is 4-year, non-degree program designed for individuals that have a developmental delay, including ID.
 Students receive a "Certification of Completion" within a specific vocational area when they complete the program.
 They live on campus and are able to access the full college experience (MSU, n.d.).

 13.6.4.3.
 Psychotherapy.
 Therapy is often underutilized in individuals with ID, despite beneficial impacts that research has shown when both behavioral and cognitive-behavioral therapies are utilized (Harris, 2006).
 Therapy often focuses on the emotional and behavioral impacts of ID, normalizing the individual's experiences, and treating comorbid depression, anxiety, or other mental health conditions (Harris, 2006).
 Another area of strong focus may be increasing adaptive functioning skills.
-For example, helping the individual learn and regularly implement daily hygiene, chores, etc. and learning to safely and successfully navigate within their home and community may be a focus of therapy.
+For example, helping the individual complete daily hygiene, chores, etc. and learn how to navigate their home and community safely, may be a focus of therapy.

 13.6.4.4.
 Medication.
 Medications to manage emotional or behavioral concerns that are occurring comorbid with an individual's ID diagnosis may be beneficial.
-For example, if an individual has ID and depression, an antidepressant may be beneficial to utilize to help resolve some symptoms of depression.
+For example, if an individual has ID and depression, an antidepressant may be beneficial to help resolve some symptoms of depression.
 However, medications are not utilized to "treat" ID.